Startup Funding: UK in 2024 & 7 Ways to Find Funding

 Looking for startup funding UK?
 Then chances are that the thought of a startup company concocts images of modern offices in summery Silicon Valley and not the dynamic and drizzly landscape of the UK.
 However, maybe it should…

 The tech scene in the startup industry is thriving, too.
-In fact, around £4 billion of the €14 billion was invested in UK tech startups within the first six months of 2021.
+Around £4 billion of the €14 billion was invested in UK tech startups within the first six months of 2021.
 This is despite the economic damage caused by the ongoing Coronavirus pandemic (via growth businesses.co.uk).

 Startup Funding UK: Why is the UK a Thriving Hub for Startups?